hackclub/hackclub/workshops/robot_emails/README.md

 ![yay](https://cloud-mlx5oz5hm.vercel.app/tenor.gif)

 There are many things that can be changed in this program.
 Go back and see what you can modify to make it your own!
 Because of the modularity of the project, to add another substitution, it's as simple as adding a `{1}` or a `{2}` in `message.txt` and adding more commas and arguments in `contacts.txt`.
-Try to think of ways to make the project even better, and please share with me or others in the Hack Club community!
+Try to think of ways to make the project even better, and please share your creations with me or others in the Hack Club community!

 Here are some branches of the project that build upon the code (can also be found on [GitHub](https://github.com/hackclub/hackclub))